-This effort resulted in two documents - (1) NERC Document IRO-006 which defines the procedures for curtailing interchange transactions to relieve overloads on the transmission facilities modeled in the Interchange Distribution Calculator (IDC) and (2) the NAESB TLR Business Practice for the Eastern Interconnection that defines the commercial aspects of how curtailments and reloading of interchange transactions will be carried out.
+This effort resulted in two documents - (1) NERC Document IRO-006 which defines the procedures for adjusting interchange transactions, network and native load contributions and market dispatch contributions to relieve overloads on the transmission facilities modeled in the Interchange Distribution Calculator (IDC) and (2) the NAESB TLR Business Practice for the Eastern Interconnection that defines the commercial aspects of how the interchange transactions, network and native load contributions and market dispatch contributions will be carried out.

-Due to former industry concerns that the elements of this standard are extremely co-dependent, it was determined that a Joint Operator Manual would be created to merge the two documents together to provide an integrated view of both the NERC and NAESB standards.
+Due to former industry concerns that the elements of this standard are extremely co-dependent, it was determined that a Joint System Operator Reference Manual would be created to merge the two documents to provide an integrated view of both the NERC and NAESB standards.
 The purpose of this document is to assist the operator in obtaining a better understanding of the overall TLR process whether it is reliability (NERC) or a commercial aspect (NAESB).